Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 +++
 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650887145/cms/CleanShot_2022-04-25_at_12.45.07_l9mvmd.png)

-\## What is a public form
+## What is a public form

 A public form is a digital form that is accessible to anyone on the internet.
 The difference between a public and private form is the access level.
-Private forms are only accessible to predefined users behind a log-in.
+Private forms are only accessible to predefined users behind a secure log-in.

 ## Public form examples